Financial planning tools and services to put you on the path to the future you want

-Real estate is an asset class with high returns.
+Real estate can be an asset class with high returns.
 It also usually offers a hedge against inflation.
 Since real estate has historically been inversely correlated with conventional assets, it can be a good way to diversify your investments away from the stock market.

 Let’s take a look at eight ways to invest in real estate for retirement: